-Crockpot brats combine all of the German flavors you love in a simple dish that has just 10-minutes of prep time!
+Crockpot brats combine all of the German flavors you love in a simple dish that has only 10-minutes of prep time!
 Brats, sauerkraut, and your favorite beer are all going to mingle in your slow cooker to give you a simple dinner that is a WHOLE LOTTA YUM!

 Crockpot brats are the easiest way to combine classic flavors and create a dish that is simple yet delicious.

 We are huge bratwurst fans since my husband's family is from Germany and multiple relatives still live there.
 We eat brats more than any other type of sausage, and although many prefer them in the summer or through Oktoberfest, they're an easy hearty meal year-round as well.